From the beginning.

 Connecting the inspirations

-Inspiration is all around us; sometimes, it is not visual but from a significant world or cultural events.
-Those are the things that can shape ideas and influence designs.
-Looking outward and consider elements outside your normal range can help you form new ideas.
+Inspiration is all around us; sometimes, it is not visual but from significant world or cultural events.
+Those can shape ideas and influence designs.
+Looking outward and considering elements outside your normal range can help you form new ideas.

-Pinterest is an excellent resource in finding street-style inspirations and is preferred over runway images.
-Those are the people who are more adventurous with their style and wear it with confidence.
+Pinterest is an excellent resource for finding street-style inspiration and is preferred over runway images.
+People who are more adventurous with their style wear it with confidence.

-Below are some results of how the coordinated pieces using prints in bold ways following a common color palette: mixing geometrics, floral, and solid colors.
+Below are some results of how the coordinated pieces used prints in bold ways, following a common color palette: mixing geometrics, florals, and solid colors.
 Vintage prints can look modern when applied with an updated silhouette.

 Learning Design and Color Theories

 Using the color palette as a guide to coordinate is very helpful if you follow trends, and finding your inspirations can help bring things together.
 This process is the basis of a mood or storyboard.
-Keep in mind that there are color and design theories to consider before the finalized designs.
+Remember that color and design theories should be considered before finalizing designs.

-Learning about color theory can help you quickly find complementary colors to help you make better design decisions.
-Once familiar with the rules, you can be more adventurous as you want and eventually creating your own rules.
+Learning color theory can help you quickly find complementary colors for better design decisions.
+Once familiar with the rules, you can be as adventurous as possible and eventually create your own rules.

 Product ideas from Textile Waste

-Inspiration for using winter wool fabrics to create products that only require simple patterns to make..
+Inspiration for using winter wool fabrics to create products that only require simple patterns.

 Inspiring a community

-DSC participates in-market events and fundraisers.
+DSC participates in market events and fundraisers.
 Some of the inspirational ideas came from the materials available.
 Time was a factor in determining what type of DIY activity would be suitable for a market.
-Finding events attracting a younger audience was vital as it helps with increasing membership.
+Finding events attracting a younger audience was vital as it helped increase membership.

 DIY instructions and materials.
 Zero waste making!